Automated HDR real estate photography processing multiple images with AI-powered editing

 What it takes to build one: timeline and engineering mix

-A realistic MVP for an automated HDR real estate photography SaaS — ingest, pipeline, one learned tone mapper, a QC panel, and a Stripe-metered API — lands in 12–16 weeks of focused engineering.
-That is deliberately on the conservative side of industry norms; our dedicated team model combined with Agent Engineering usually compresses the timeline further because autonomous agents handle the pipeline glue and test harness while senior engineers focus on the model and the UX.
+A realistic MVP for an AI real estate photo editing SaaS (ingest, pipeline, one learned tone mapper, a QC panel, and a Stripe-metered API) lands in 12–16 weeks of focused engineering.
+That is deliberately on the conservative side of industry norms.
+Our dedicated team model combined with Agent Engineering usually compresses the timeline further, because autonomous agents handle the pipeline glue and test suites while senior engineers focus on the model and the UX.

-Team shape we recommend: one ML engineer with a CV background (tone mapping + de-ghosting), one senior backend engineer (Python/Go for orchestration), one frontend engineer (Next.js QC panel + Lightroom plugin), and a fractional DevOps engineer for the GPU cluster.
+Team shape we recommend: one ML engineer with a CV background (tone mapping and de-ghosting), one senior backend engineer (Python/Go for orchestration), one frontend engineer (Next.js QC panel and Lightroom plugin), and a fractional DevOps engineer for the GPU cluster.
 A lean four-person squad ships the MVP; scaling to 500,000 images/month typically needs two more engineers and a QC operations lead.

-Hard parts in descending order: (1) training data — sourcing 20,000 professionally edited before/after pairs is the gating item, (2) the QC review UX because it drives operational margin, (3) MLS/CMS integrations because every brokerage has its own feed quirks.
+Hard parts in descending order: (1) training data, since sourcing 20,000 professionally edited before/after pairs is the gating item; (2) the QC review UX, because it drives operational margin; (3) MLS and CMS integrations, because every brokerage has its own feed quirks.
 Tone mapping itself is the easiest part; open-weight models get you 80% of the way.

 Mini case: what a 12-week HDR pipeline engagement looks like

 Situation.
-A mid-market US brokerage was paying a BoxBrownie-style service $1.60/image for 8,000 listing photos per month with a 24-hour turnaround.
-Their agents complained about next-day delivery.
-Annual spend: ~$154,000.
-Hard cap on growth because every new agent added the same linear cost.
+A mid-market US brokerage was paying a BoxBrownie-style service $1.60/image for 8,000 listing photos per month at a 24-hour turnaround.
+Agents complained about next-day delivery.
+Annual spend ran about $154,000, and growth was capped because every new agent added the same linear cost.

 12-week plan.
 Weeks 1–2: discovery, dataset audit, compliance review.
-Weeks 3–6: alignment + de-ghosting + classical tone-mapping pipeline on an L4 cluster, plus an ingest UI and Dropbox sync.
-Weeks 7–9: fine-tuned U-Net tone mapper on 22,000 paired images (pulled from their existing BoxBrownie archive with a commercial license).
-Weeks 10–11: QC panel + MLS feed integration.
+Weeks 3–6: alignment, de-ghosting, and classical tone-mapping on an L4 cluster, plus an ingest UI and Dropbox sync.
+Weeks 7–9: a fine-tuned U-Net tone mapper on 22,000 paired images pulled from their existing archive under a commercial license.
+Weeks 10–11: QC panel and MLS feed integration.
 Week 12: soft launch to 3 pilot offices.

 Outcome.
 Per-image COGS at steady state: $0.31.
 Turnaround p95: 11 minutes.
 QC flag rate: 9%.
-Annual run-rate cost after month 4: $32,000 — a 79% saving, with same-hour turnaround replacing the 24-hour wait.
-Agents stopped complaining; the brokerage added a second revenue line by reselling the pipeline to two partner brokerages via a white-label API.
-Want a similar assessment for your brokerage or prop-tech stack?
+Annual run-rate cost after month 4: $32,000, a 79% saving, with same-hour turnaround replacing the 24-hour wait.
+Agents stopped complaining, and the brokerage added a second revenue line by reselling the pipeline to two partner brokerages via a white-label API.
+Want a similar assessment for your brokerage or proptech stack?

 Integrations that actually move revenue